 Celebrity or not, the message here is clear—any attempt to sabotage your children’s relationship with their other parent will never be taken lightly by the court.
 Child custody decisions are made in the children’s best interests, not the parents’.
 If the court decides the child is better off having a healthy relationship with both parents, no matter how you feel about it, those are the rules.

 Can you relate to the Jolie-Pitt situation?
 Are you having child custody issues of your own and need help?
 The Nashville family law attorneys at Miller Upshaw Family Law, PLLC are here for you.
 Our skilled legal team is well-versed in divorce law and can answer all of your questions.
 We want to help you and your family.
-Please call 615.454.9899 or use our contact form to schedule a consultation.
+Please call 615-391-4200 or use our contact form to schedule an in-person or video consultation.